chuzksy-codeactive/chuzksy-codeactive/README.md

 <h2 align='center'>Hello there!
 My name is Chika Onuchukwu aka Chuzksy. 👋🤓</h2>

-<p>I'm a fullstack software engineer from Nigeria.
-I have three years of professional experience as a software engineer.
+<p>I'm a fullstack software engineer from Nigeria, major in backend, C#.
+I have five years of professional experience as a software engineer.
 I am passionate about building scalable products with modern technologies.
 I constantly strive to improve my techniques and toolset.
-I am currently passionate about Microservices, Domain Drive Designs, Clean Architectural Designs.
-When I am not developing or building things, you can find me learning on Udemy or Youtube, in the kitchen cooking while I listen to some good Naija Afrobeat musics</p>
+When I am not developing or building things, you can find me learning or in the kitchen cooking while I listen to some good Naija Afrobeat songs</p>

 <h3>👯 Feel free to connect with me and let's collaborate </h3>